woshikedayaa/traffics/README.md

 ## Important Notes

-1. When using `tcp+udp` mode, both TCP and UDP traffic will be forwarded to the same remote service
+1. In `tcp+udp` mode, both TCP and UDP traffic will be forwarded to the same remote service
-2. The `remote` field must match the `name` field in the `remotes` configuration
+2. The `remote` field in binds must match the `name` field in remotes configuration
-3. Command-line parameters (`-l` and `-r`) only support single forwarding rules.
-For multiple rules, use configuration files
-4. It's recommended to use configuration files in production environments for easier management and maintenance
+3. Configuration files are recommended for production environments for easier management
-5. UDP forwarding supports session persistence, controlled by the `udp_ttl` timeout setting
+4. UDP forwarding supports session persistence controlled by `udp_ttl` timeout setting
-6. Log levels available: `debug`, `info`, `warn`, `error` (default: `info`)
-7. Setting `log.disable` to `true` will completely disable logging output
+5. Both URL and complete configuration formats can be mixed in the same configuration file

 ## Acknowledgments